Lazy Luddite Log

 On Sunday I had a small problem - Switzerland has its own distinct power points.
 I still had some battery charge left and rushed off to find the foreshore statue of Freddie Mercury.
 I took a lovely shot and immediately sent it to Belinda as part of an equinox birthday greeting.
 Now in the mood, I found the Queen Studio Experience close by.
 This small exhibition, housed in what was once a studio owned by the band, included instruments, costumes, album memorabilia, a room for viewing a documentary, and another with a mock mixing desk to play with.
 I took some more photos in efficient priority order then left for another and ever more pressing matter.

 I relaxed in my room some more then went a few streets back from the lake to find dinner.
-I had imagined something basic but impulsively turned it into dining in a fancy restaurant (complimentary bread followed by morel risotto and rounded off with tiramisu).
+I had imagined something basic but impulsively dined in a fancy restaurant (complimentary bread followed by morel risotto and rounded off with tiramisu).
+Another customer even commented on my tasty choices.
 My first city alone had been a very satisfying one.

 It was raining on Monday as I looked across the lake from my window-side breakfast table.
 I chatted with the owner on checking out and then took the stairs a few blocks back to the station and onward to another city across another border.